7. Emily Dickinson

-Dickinson, from the outside, may have been the image of a madwoman in the attic, but extreme social phobia didn’t prevent her from being an incredibly prolific (albeit, posthumous) poet.
+Dickinson, from the outside, may have been the image of a madwoman in the attic.
+However, her extreme social phobia didn’t prevent her from being an incredibly prolific (albeit, posthumous) poet.
 Dickinson wrote about 1800 poems, but published less than a dozen during her life.
-This could be due to what many scholars now see as an anxiety disorder.
-Dickinson effectively retreated from society in her twenties, and rarely left the house in her older years.
-She was reported to have fled from the sound of neighbors approaching the home, preferring the company of her family, a select few close friends, and some of the neighborhood children.
+This apparent shyness could be due to what many scholars now see as an anxiety disorder.
+Dickinson effectively retreated from society in her twenties, rarely leaving the house in her older years.
+She was even reported to have once fled from the sound of neighbors approaching her home.
+The only company she seems to have enjoyed was that of her family, a few close friends, and some of the neighborhood children.

-Whether her aversion to social interactions outside her family was truly the result of a medical condition or simply a desire to live a cloistered life, Dickinson used her time alone to create volumes of poetry that are beloved throughout the world today.
-Her lyrical style, descriptive imagery, and universal (sometimes dark) themes have given her a level of fame she never wanted in life.
+Whether her aversion to most social interactions was truly the result of a medical condition or simply a desire to live a cloistered life, Dickinson used her time alone to create volumes of poetry that are beloved throughout the world today.
+Her lyrical style, descriptive imagery, and universal themes have given her a level of fame she never wanted in life.

-Though there is speculation of a possible secret or one-sided love from the poet to one of her close male friends (derived from some passionate letters written only to “Master”), Dickinson never had any open romantic relationships.
-Though she got along well with children, her poems don’t include mention of any longing for a child of her own.
-She was a spinster til the very end.
+Though some scholars speculate Emily Dickinson had a secret love interest (derived from passionate letters written only to “Master”), she never had any open romantic relationships.
+And although she got along well with children, her poems don’t mention of any longing for one of her own.
+She was a spinster until the very end.